 You also study up to two of the languages offered at Essex: French, German, Italian, Spanish and Portuguese, completing at least one language to Mastery level.
 Each of these languages is widely used in the business world, and can take you to a level of near-fluency, and so many of our graduates go on to develop successful global careers with international firms looking for language specialists.

-We also offer a month-long summer course abroad with fees paid for by us if you start a language from scratch via the intensive route.
+We also offer a month-long summer course abroad with fees paid for by us if you start your main language from scratch via the intensive route.

 We are 6th in UK for research power in politics and international studies (Times Higher Education research power measure, Research Excellence Framework 2021).
-We are also ranked in the top 50 for Politics and International Studies in the QS World University Rankings by Subject (2022)
+We are also ranked 9th in the UK for politics and international studies in the QS World University Rankings by Subject (2023)

 If you want a global outlook, are interested in human communication, and want to study for a degree with real-world practical value in a world-class department, welcome to Essex.